Blog > diverse workforce

 Reskilling and Retraining Matter

 Fourth Industrial Revolution has come with rapid technological advances and changing work ecosystem.
-This transition has made certain skills outdated while demanding for new ones from employees.
-Instead of looking externally, companies are learning on how they can upskill their current employees for these demands.
+This transition has made certain skills outdated while demanding new ones from employees.
+Instead of looking externally, companies are learning how they can upskill their current employees for these demands.

 Reskilling interventions are sometimes more cost-effective than hiring new recruits continuously, employee morale will be boosted through making workers feel valued thus promoting loyalty besides supporting their career growth.
 Productivity, innovation as well as overall business performance can increase through such investments in human capital.